BackupTheBerlios/dzchart-svn/3rd/jcl/2.000/trunk/docs/Readme.txt

 For each tool you want to install the JCL in, repeat the following steps:

 1. Open and edit included file to customize options:
- - For Kylix 3 (Delphi): source\jclkd3.inc
+ - For C++Builder 6: source\include\jclc6.inc
- - For Kylix 3 (C++Builder): source\jclkc3.inc
+ - For Delphi 6: source\include\jcld6.inc
- - For C++Builder 5: source\jclc5.inc
+ - For Delphi 7: source\include\jcld7.inc
- - For C++Builder 6: source\jclc6.inc
+ - For Delphi 2005: source\include\jcld9.inc
- - For Delphi 5: source\jcld5.inc
+ - For Delphi.net 2005: source\include\jcld9.net.inc
- - For Delphi 6: source\jcld6.inc
+ - For BDS 2006 (Delphi and C++Builder): source\include\jcld10.inc
- - For Delphi 7: source\jcld7.inc
+ - For Delphi.net 2006: source\include\jcld10.net.inc
- - For Delphi 2005: source\jcld9.inc
+ - For CodeGear Delphi 2007 for Win32 and C++Builder 2007: source\include\jcld11.inc
- - For Delphi.net 2005: source\jcld9.net.inc
+ - For Delphi.net 2007: source\include\jcld11.net.inc
- - For BDS 2006 (Delphi and C++Builder) and CodeGear Delphi 2007 for Win32 :
+ - For Delphi 2009 and C++Builder 2009: source\include\include\jcld12.inc
-   source\jcld10.inc
+ - For Delphi 2010 and C++Builder 2010: source\include\include\jcld14.inc
- - For Delphi.net 2006: source\jcld10.net.inc
+ - For FreePascal: source\include\jclfpc.inc

 2. In the IDE, open and compile package Jcl.dpk (or Jcl.bpk for C++Builder)
 located in a subdirectory of the "packages" directory matching your version of